Skip to main content

 Quick Answer

-Text something short, steady, and non-shaming.
+Text something short, steady, specific, and non-shaming.
 A depressed friend may not need a sermon first.
-They may need to know you are not scared of their pain, you are not disappointed in them, and you are willing to help with one practical next step.
+They may need to know you are not scared of their pain, you are not disappointed in them, they do not have to perform hope for you, and you are willing to help with one concrete next step.

 “I am really glad you told me.
 You do not have to explain it perfectly.
 I am here.”